 Do you believe in alternative healing practices?
 I do.
-I have personally benefited from acupuncture, chiropractic, and balneotheraphy/hydrotheraphy treatment.
+I have personally benefited from acupuncture, chiropractic, hydrotheraphy treatment , and massage therapy.

 Here are some alternative and complimentary healing practices for you to consider:

 - Acupressure: Practitioners use their hands, elbows or feet to apply pressure to points along the body’s “meridians.”
 Meridians are channels that carry life energy (qi or chi) throughout the body.
 This reasoning holds that illness can occur when a meridian is blocked or out of balance.
 Acupressure is thought to relieve blockages, so energy can flow freely again, restoring wellness.
 More research is needed, but some pilot studies have found positive results: Acupressure might decrease nausea for chemotherapy patients and reduce anxiety in people scheduled to have surgery.

 - Acupuncture: Though “acupuncture” may immediately bring needles to mind, the term actually describes an array of procedures that stimulate specific points on the body.
 The best-known technique consists of penetrating the skin with thin needles.
 Some studies have found it helpful for chronic pain and depression.

 - Aromatherapy: Aromatherapy uses essential oils (concentrated extracts from the roots, leaves, seeds or blossoms of plants) to promote healing.
 The oils can be inhaled, massaged into the skin or in rare cases taken by mouth, and each has a specific purpose.
 Some are used to treat inflammation or infections and others are used to promote relaxation.
 Some studies suggest aromatherapy might reduce pain, depression, and anxiety.